Easy Homemade Miso Soup

 What is Dashi?

-Dashi is usally made from dried shrimp, mushrooms, anchovies, kombu (dried seaweed), bonito (dried skipjack tuna).
+The flavor base comes from seafood — dried shrimp, kombu (dried seaweed), and bonito flakes (dried skipjack tuna).
 But Dashi can be easily veganized or customized to your liking.

 How do I make Dashi?